Logo

 Sanjay Leela Bhansali speaks Gujarati at home and loves Gujarati food, music, literature and architecture.

-Sanjay Leela Bhansali began his career as an assistant to Vidhu Vinod Chopra and was involved in the making of Parinda, 1942: A Love Story and Kareeb.
+Sanjay Leela Bhansali began his career as an assistant to Vidhu Vinod Chopra and was involved in the making of Parinda as an assistant director, 1942: A Love Story as a writer and assistant choreographer and Kareeb.

 However, they had a falling-out when Sanjay Leela Bhansali refused to direct Kareeb.

-Sanjay Leela Bhansali rose to prominence in Indian cinema with a love triangle, Hum Dil De Chuke Sanam, starring Aishwarya Rai, Salman Khan, and Ajay Devgan, which established his individualistic stamp for visual splendour and creating auras of celebration and festivity.
+Sanjay Leela Bhansali rose to prominence in Indian cinema with the musical love triangle Hum Dil De Chuke Sanam, starring Aishwarya Rai, Salman Khan, and Ajay Devgn, which established his individualistic stamp for visual splendour and creating auras of celebration and festivity.

 In 2006, Sanjay Leela Bhansali participated as a judge on reality TV show Jhalak Dikhhla Jaa alongside Farah Khan and Shilpa Shetty.